Ruby Louise Wills Jestice, 88, Rutledge, left this earth to be with her Heavenly Father July 9, 2020, while at the Serenity House in Morristown, TN.

 She is survived by her loving husband of 72 years, Homer Heraldon Jestice; sons, Eugene H. Jestice (Joan) of Waynesville, OH, Clifford W. Jestice (Debra) of Rutledge, TN, Randy L. Jestice (Nandini) of Chattanooga, TN, and Albert L. Smith (Terri) of Port Neches, TX; 10 grandchildren; 6 great- grandchildren; sister, Peggy Rose Wills Newkirk (Don) of Worthington, OH; many nieces and nephews; and her little friend, Littlebit, a mini pincher, whom she loved.

 She was preceded in death by her son, Rickey L. Jestice of Lebanon, OH; brother, Carl E. Wills of Placerville, CA; and sister, Virginia of Englewood, FL.

 Graveside services were held, Wednesday, July 15, 2020 at Jefferson Memorial Gardens with Dr. Keith Mowery officiating.

 A special thanks to the wonderful, caring staff at Serenity House.
 What a wonderful, peaceful place to be as one waits for the Lord to call her/him home.

 The family requests that Memoriams be sent to Serenity House, 421 N. High Street, Morristown, TN 37814.

 Funeral arrangements were entrusted to Smith-Reagan Funeral Home in Rutledge, TN.

-To plant a tree in memory of Ruby Louise (Wills) Jestice, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Ruby Louise (Wills) Jestice, please visit our tribute store.